Isaiah

 ** Isa 41:14,16,20; 43:3,14; 45:11; 47:4; 48:17; 49:7; 54:5; 55:5; 60:9,14.

 Another expression characteristic of Isaiah is Ebed Yahweh, which means ‘servant of the LORD’.
 In plural it is an indication for the people of Israel.
 In the singular, however, this expression is often not an indication for Israel, but for the promised Messiah.
-This is especially clear in the four songs we have about the servant of the LORD in this book (Isa 42:1-7; 49:1-7; 50:1-11; 52:13-15; 53:1-12).
+This is especially evident in the four songs about the Servant of the LORD we have in this book (Isa 42:1-7; 49:1-7; 50:1-11; 52:13-15; 53:1-12).

-If the LORD gives salvation by grace, He cannot limit that salvation to Israel.
-Salvation goes to the whole world.
+When the LORD gives salvation by grace, He cannot limit this salvation to Israel.
+Salvation goes to the entire world.

 “He says, “It is too small a thing that You should be My Servant